 Weight and height restrictions are in effect due to the limiting size of the parachutes, seat straps and cockpit dimensions.
-The passenger weight limit is 250 lbs and height limited to a person no taller than 6′ 3″.
+The passenger weight limit is 250 lbs (113 kg)and height limited to a person no taller than 6′ 3″ (190 cm).
 All limitations are none negotiable unless a written deferral is obtained from the Director of Flights Operations prior to the flight.
-If the passenger has a history, recent or current medical conditions like heart complications a doctor’s note is required in order to clear you for the flight and said medical information provided to Jet Aircraft Museum Flight Operations ahead of time.
+If the passenger has a history of recent or current medical conditions like heart complications a doctor’s note is required in order to clear you for the flight and said medical information provided to Jet Aircraft Museum Flight Operations ahead of time.
 The passenger must attend and pass a ground-school or briefing on the Canadair T-33 Silver Star or BAC Jet Provost T4 (depending on aircraft chosen for flight) that includes emergency egress training and verbal testing.
-They must also sign the Jet Aircraft Museum’s back-seater flight waiver in order to release the aircraft for flight.
+They must also sign the Jet Aircraft Museum’s back-seat flight waiver in order to release the aircraft for flight.
 Pilots have the right to refuse any flight due to safety concerns.
 Even if that passenger/person has a current back/side seat endorsement.

 We look forward to showing you the flight of a lifetime and should you have any further questions please don’t hesitate to contact Flight Operations.